 - Colorful, almost playful interface that is both enjoyable to use and functional.

 - Integrations with third-party apps for customization options.

 - More affordable when scaling for larger teams.

-ClickUp is very similar to Wrike in layout and also how it handles most core functions of project management.
+ClickUp is very similar to Wrike in its layout and how it handles most core functions of project management.
 The key advantage here is that ClickUp has a very generous free tier.
-ClickUp is the choice for those who want something very similar to Wrike but at a budget-friendly price.
+ClickUp is the choice for those who want something similar to Wrike at a more budget-friendly price.

 Key features of ClickUp